EFTEC/PdoOne/README.md

 * Every minor version means that it adds a new functionality i.e. 1.5 -> 1.6 (new methods)
 * Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 1.50 2020-7-04
+  * Updated method generateCodeArray()
+  * Updated method generateCodeClass()
+  * Updated method generateCodeClassRepo()

 * 1.49 2020-6-19
      * New method generateAllClasses()
 * 1.48 2020-6-15
      * dateTextNow() now returns a human readable format
      * New method dateNow() that returns a date in a normal format.
      * BasePdoOne::count() now works with setRecursive()
 * 1.47 2020-6-14
      * The flow ->where()->update() now works when "where()" uses named arguments.
      * Fixed a bug with the next query ->where('a1=:Argument',[])
      * Added the method PdoOneEncryption::hash() and added the method PdoOne::hash() to wrap the first method.
      * Added the field PdoOneEncryption:$hashType  And PdoOne uses as the default hash algorythm.
      * The method RunRawQuery() now accept named arguments.
 * 1.46 2020-6-13
      * _BasePdoOneRepo updated to 4.6
      * Now generation of code has a Base class, so it is possible to name each independiently of the table.
 * 1.45.1 2020-6-11
      * Method generateCodeClass now creates ONETOMANY relation if the case of the table does not match.
 * 1.45 2020-6-7
      * Added method generateCodeClassRepo()
      * Modified method generateCodeClass()
 * 1.44.2 2020-6-3
   * Solved a problem with BasePdoOneRepo
 * 1.44.1 2020-6-2